AnnXu000/FCN/README.md

 The paper introduced a fully convolution network by replacing fully connected layers in classfication network with convolution layers to handle input image of arbitrary size.
 Skipped connections were used to combine semantic information from a deep, coarse layer with appearance information from a shallow, fine layer to produce accurate and detailed segmentations.
 There are 3 flavours -
 FCN-32s which upsamples predictions by a factor of 32 to original image size in single step.
 FCN-16s which upsamples the predictions by factor of 2, adds pool4 predictions and then upsamples by a factor of 16 to original image size.
-FCN-8s which upsamples the combined predictions in previos step by factor of 2, adds pool3 predictions and then upsamples by a factor of 8.
+FCN-8s which upsamples the combined predictions in previous step by factor of 2, adds pool3 predictions and then upsamples by a factor of 8.